Jade Mitchell (Neighbours): Storylines

 Jade comes to Erinsborough to visit her estranged sister Sonya and mend their relationship.
 Jade drags Sonya out for a drink and ends up kissing Sonya's friend Lucas Fitzgerald.
-When Jade tells Sonya she has no where else to go, Sonya allows her to stay with her.
-Jade starts teaching yoga at the local gym, and befriends Kate Ramsay.
+When Jade tells Sonya she has nowhere else to go, Sonya allows her to stay with her.
+Jade starts teaching yoga at the local gym, and befriends Kate Ramsay and Donna Freedman.
 When she gets in trouble for flashing at Charlie's bar, Sonya tells her to leave.
 Zeke Kinski (Matthew Werkmeister) invites Jade to stay next door at the Kennedy house.
-When Sonya partner, Toadfish Rebecchi, returns home, Sonya is forced to introduce Jade to him and his son, Callum.
+When Sonya's partner, Toadfish Rebecchi, returns home, Sonya is forced to introduce Jade to him and his son, Callum.
 Jade then realises that Callum is Sonya's son and threatens to tell him the truth.
 But once she sees how happy Callum is, she decides to keep Sonya's secret and moves in with her sister.
-Jade clashes with Toadie clash several times, but their relationship improves when they discover they have a mutual love of board games.
+Jade clashes with Toadie several times, but their relationship improves when they discover they have a mutual love of board games.
 When Callum's great-grandmother dies, it prompts him to try to find his mother.
 Callum eventually learns Sonya is his mother, and Jade comforts her sister when Toadie throws them out.

 Jade asks Kyle Canning to help her attract female gym clients, but has to fire him when he is late for a meeting with a client.
 Jade has a one-night stand with Kate's ex-boyfriend, Mark Brennan, and Kate ends their friendship.
 They later make up when Jade apologises.
 Jade agrees to move in with Kyle at Number 26.
 During their housewarming party, Kyle and Jade kiss, but Jade is disappointed when Kyle says it did not mean anything.
 Michelle Tran (HaiHa Le) moves in to the spare room, but she soon annoys Jade and Kyle.
 Jade and Kyle have sex and enter into a friends with benefits arrangement.
 Michelle later exposes Jade and Kyle's arrangement to Sonya and Lucas.
 Kyle then invites Rhys Lawson (Ben Barber) to move in.
 Kyle admits that he has feelings for Jade, but she rejects him.
 She later has an affair with Malcolm Kennedy, despite knowing he is married.